 - Develop a list of personas.
 Consider consumer personas and personas likely to share/link.

-- When planning content, discuss why you think personas will share, link, and eventually convert.
+- When planning brand content, discuss why you think personas will share, link, and eventually convert.

 - Use tools such as Buzzsumo, Topsy, and Twitonomy to search for most socially shared key terms within your industry and gain more information on competitors/influencers.